 Men who don't get enough quality sleep because of obstructive sleep apnea tend to have low testosterone levels.
 Prioritizing sleep, limiting alcohol, and maintaining a healthy weight have all been shown to minimize sleep apnea severity.

-Did You Know: Deep sleep also stimulates a natural boost in human growth hormone (HGH).
+Did You Know: Deep sleep stimulates a natural boost in human growth hormone (HGH).
 Indeed, a whopping 70% of HGH release occurs during deep sleep.

 Related Blog: Foods That Can Help You Sleep Better